sajtizsolt/graphwalker-selenium/README.md

-# Model-based testing on web-Szignó
+# Model-based testing on modern web applications

 In this project I will try out the model-based testing capabilities of [GraphWalker](https://graphwalker.github.io/)